Setup a new HDFS connection¶

 - Let DSS notice that there is a Hadoop cluster to which it can connect and run queries.
-For this, see /installation/hadoop.
+For this, see Setting up Hadoop integration.

 - Once DSS is aware of Hadoop, configure one or many connections, to read and write datasets.
 This is akin to the FTP, SSH or filesystem connections.
 This is what we talk about here.